NovaPlayBuild/hyperplay-docs/developer-docs/design-considerations/unreal-engine-integration.md

 ### Game instance

-Common HyperPlay API calls can be defined in your Game Instance class.
+Common NovaPlay API calls can be defined in your Game Instance class.
 This is a good place since it is available globally, only exists on the client side, and persists despite level changes and other changes to game state.